Home Page Test

 notice for ALSUMA

-ALSUMA® (sumatriptan injection) 6 mg/0.5 mL, used to treat acute migraines and cluster headache episodes, will be facing a prolonged out-of-stock situation.
-There may be challenges in filling an ALSUMA prescription at your pharmacy beginning in mid- to late September 2013.
+ALSUMA® (sumatriptan injection) 6 mg/0.5 mL, used to treat acute migraines and cluster headache episodes, is facing a prolonged out-of-stock situation.

 It is important to note that Pfizer cannot make any recommendations regarding an alternative and/or substitute therapy for ALSUMA.
 A change in therapy will be at the prescriber’s discretion.
 Please contact a healthcare professional to discuss other therapeutic options in the interim.

 Pfizer apologizes for any inconvenience this may cause.
 Please direct medically related questions about ALSUMA to Pfizer Medical Information at 1-800-438-1985.